MafiaHub/blade/stuff/cvarlist.md

 =================================

 This lists explains most console variables (cvars) added by Blade Engine.
-Most of the original clients (Vanilla Runblader) cvars are still in place, however due to architectural changes some of them have been renamed.
+Most of the original clients (Vanilla Quake II) cvars are still in place, however due to architectural changes some of them have been renamed.
 The prefixes are: